Table of Contents

 Ozone Depletion

 The planet is shielded from the sun’s deadly UV radiation by the ozone layer.
-An essential layer for the earth is the ozone layer.
-However, over time, CFCs (chlorofluorocarbons), which are utilized in various businesses and aspects of daily life (such as aerosol cans), are destroying it.
+An essential layer of the earth is the ozone layer.
+However, over time, CFCs (chlorofluorocarbons), which are utilized in various businesses and aspects of daily life (such as aerosol cans), are destroying them.

 These chemicals’ chlorine content destroys the ozone layer.
-The ozone layer is forming a hole, which exposes people and wildlife to dangerous UV rays and causes a number of skin conditions, including cancer.
+The ozone layer is forming a hole, which exposes people and wildlife to dangerous UV rays and causes several skin conditions, including cancer.

 Global Warming

 The increase in temperature of the earth’s environment brought on by the combustion of fossil fuels, vehicle emissions, and atmospheric chlorofluorocarbons is known as global warming.
-This has had a negative effect on the environment and caused a rise in environmental changes. worldwide warming is the term used to describe this rise in atmospheric temperature on a worldwide scale.
+This has hurt the environment and caused a rise in environmental changes. worldwide warming is the term used to describe this rise in atmospheric temperature on a worldwide scale.

 Climate Change